 Timeline: MVP in 10–16 weeks (includes ramp-up time).

-7. Rails (Ruby Backend)
+7. Rails (Ruby backend)

 What it is: Full-stack Ruby framework.
 Similar scope to Django and Laravel: ORM, routing, templating, authentication.